F. J. Raishbrook

 Remembered at Tincourt New British Cemetery, France

-Frederick Raishbrook, aged 14 in 1911, lived at 46 Landor Road, Stockwell with his parents, siblings and two boarders.
+In 1911 Frederick Raishbrook, aged 14 and working as a messenger boy in a newspaper office, lived at 46 Landor Road, Stockwell with his parents, siblings and two boarders.
 The household had five rooms.
-He worked as a messenger boy in a newspaper office.
-His father, William Raishbrook, 40, was a coal porter, born in Clapham, as was his mother, Louisa Raishbrook, 37.
-They had four sons: Horace Raishbrook, 15, an errand boy for a chemist; Frederick; Ernest Raishbrook, 12, a schoolboy and part-time errand boy; William Raishbrook, 2.
-The boarders were Robert Schleicher, 24, an Austrian pastry cook, and Walter Darby, 28, a steward from Highgate, north London.
-In 1901 the Raishbrooks lived at 25 Landor Road, Stockwell.
+Frederick’s father, William Edward Raishbrook, 40, a coal porter, was from Clapham, as was his mother, Louisa Anne, 37.
+Frederick had three siblings and there were two boarders including Robert Schleicher, 24, an Austrian pastry cook.